ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 ### Transfer from the C-Chain to the X-Chain

-To return the AVAX back to the X-Chain, you need to do the transfer in the opposite direction:
+To return the AVAX back to the X-Chain, you need to do the transfer in the opposite direction.

+#### Export the Avax Token From C-Chain to X-Chain

-- Select the [**`examples/evm`**](https://github.com/ava-labs/avalanchejs/tree/master/examples/evm) folder to view the AvalancheJS C-Chain examples.
+Select the [**`examples/evm`**](https://github.com/ava-labs/avalanchejs/tree/master/examples/evm) folder to view the AvalancheJS C-Chain examples.
 To export AVAX from the X-Chain to the C-Chain, select [`evm/buildExportTx-xchain-avax.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildExportTx-xchain-avax.ts)

-- Make necessary changes as above for private key and network settings.
+Make necessary changes as above for private key and network settings.

-- You can change the amount of AVAX to send by editing the _BN_ variable: `avaxAmount`.
+You can change the amount of AVAX to send by editing the _BN_ variable: `avaxAmount`.
 The sample code assigns this as `1e7` or `10000000` (0.01 AVAX)

 The fee here will only be for exporting the asset.
 The import fees will be deducted from the UTXOs present on the Exported Atomic Memory, a memory location where UTXOs stay after getting exported but before being imported.